Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 74 EC2 cost is very high.
 How will you reduce it?

-First, I will use **AWS Cost Explorer** to analyze the EC2 cost.
+First, I will use AWS Cost Explorer to identify what is causing the high EC2 cost.

-Then I will check:

-- Unused EC2 instances
-- Unused EBS volumes
-- Old unnecessary snapshots
-- Unused public IPv4 addresses

-After verification and approval, I will remove unused resources.

-I will also check whether we are using the **right-sized instances** according to business requirements.
+Then I will check for unused or underutilized EC2 instances, unattached EBS volumes, old snapshots and unused public IPv4 addresses.

+For running instances, I will review utilization and consider rightsizing the instance type if it is over-provisioned.
-For long-term workloads, I can use **Reserved Instances or Savings Plans**.

-For non-critical or testing workloads, I can use **Spot Instances**.
+For long-term workloads, I can consider Savings Plans or Reserved Instances.
+For suitable non-production workloads, I can use Spot Instances.

-I can also stop Dev/Test instances during **off hours**.
+For Dev/Test environments, I can also schedule instances to stop during non-business hours after approval.

----

 # 75 S3 cost suddenly increased 5x.
 What will you do?